 In April 2019, it was recognised that the low carbon agenda needed detailed consideration in respect of our new developments and a decision was made to explore the status of net zero carbon in the industry and specifically in the logistics sector.

-Following discussion with Scott Hughes, who also provide services as a Carbon Assessor, we appointed them to advise on our strategy relating to net zero carbon in construction.
+Following discussion with Ridge, who also provide services as a Carbon Assessor, we appointed them to advise on our strategy relating to net zero carbon in construction.
 The first task was to look at the various definitions of ‘net zero carbon’ and decide which to align ourselves with.

 Following a detailed review of the April 2019 UKGBC document titled “Net Zero Carbon Buildings: A Framework Definition” Tritax Symmetry decided to align with the UKGBC definition and the UKGBC Advancing Net Zero campaign.